Wolverine971/9takes/src/blog/people/creators/Joe-Rogan.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "This article delves into Joe Rogan's personality traits through the lens of the Enneagram Type 8.
+      "articleBody": "This article goes into Joe Rogan's personality traits through the lens of the Enneagram Type 8.
 It examines various facets of Joe's life, career, and perspectives that exemplify Type 8 traits.
 The key points discuss Joe's assertive and bold nature, his inner world, a prominent controversy, and his core motivations.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",